SyllogismRXS/mini-launchpad/README.md

 environments.
 This can take about five minutes and needs to be completed before packages can be uploaded.

+You can view the terminal output from the mini-launchpad system with the `docker-compose` `logs` command:

+    $ docker-compose -p mlp logs -f

 ## Shutdown mini-launchpad

     $ docker-compose -p mlp stop